ndhfrayyan/picoctf-writeup/Permissions.md

 `root` and group name is `root`.
 The permission also indicates that the only one that has access to `rwx` or read, write, and execute the file is the file owner.
 We are not `root` user then it is not possible to directly go inside `root` file to read whats inside.

-2. Since we don't have access, then we might need something to use the command `sudo` aka super user do.
+2. Since we don't have access, then we might need to use the command `sudo` or "super user do".
 This basically gives us superpower to do things that we aren't supposed to be able to do (execute command that are restricted to user `root`).
 This access is actually given by the system administrators, and to check what access are given to us we can use `sudo -l`.
 After running this command we can see that we are given access to execute
 `/bin/vi` which can be done by doing `sudo vi`. `vi` is a command that is a tool can be used to edit file from terminal similar to `nano` and `vim`.